 1. Single point of contact

 Using the same registered agent provides a single point of contact who knows your business and can provide you with correct, consistent information about your compliance responsibilities in each state.
-Of course, for this to work in your favor, you have to select a registered agent that has extensive compliance experience and makes its knowledge available to its customers.
+For this to work in your favor, you have to select a registered agent that has extensive compliance experience and makes its knowledge available to its customers.
 For instance, CT Corporation has a team of subject matter experts that monitors upcoming state legislation and lets you know about changes to the law or administrative policies that can affect your company.

 2. Consistency in process